When Canadian business leaders gathered to share their top sustainability priorities, they wanted to change the system.

 - How business participation in civic dialogue benefits business and society

-A companion "Best Practices Guide" details effective engagement in civic dialogue, focusing on implementation.
+The companion Main Report, a “Best Practices Guide,” provides more details on effective engagement in civic dialogue, focusing on implementation.

 |Companion resource for implementation: How to Engage in Civic Dialogue: A Best Practices Guide for Business|

 |Interview with Dr. Thomas Webler, author of NBS’s civic dialogue resources|

 |Interview with Dr. Ann Dale, civic dialogue researcher|